Legislature Adjourns Special Session, But Issues Remain Unsolved

 For the Republicans, one of their major priorities was ending Gov. Walz’s emergency powers.
 They have been trying to end his powers since May, when the regular legislative session ended in shambles after the Senate refused to pass Walz’s $2 billion bonding bill.
 As a result, critical jobs, construction projects, and education funding were left hanging in the balance.

-Though Gazelka said he would pack up and go home after the end of the special session, Minnesota Democrats said they are willing to keep working.

-“The Minnesota House DFL is ready and willing to continue working to find agreement with Senate Republicans and the Governor on policing reform and accountability, addressing COVID-19 and its economic impacts, bonding, taxes, and much more,” said Minnesota House Speaker Melissa Hortman.
+“No arm-twisting here other than to stay here and do the work,” said Walz.
+“I guarantee you you can not pass legislation tweeting from Nisswa,” Walz said, referencing Gazelka’s tweet showing his visit to a coffee shop.

 The House and the Senate adjourned with no specific date to return.
-Lawmakers will not return until the Governor calls them back for a new special session.
+Walz did not indicate when he will call another special session.

 You must log in to post a comment.